bitten2up/bittens-adventure/README.md

 the game bitten's adventure that I am currently working on

 # building
-you will need msys2 and sfml on windows and on Linux you will need libsfml-dev
+for the stable branch you will need msys2 and sfml on windows and on Linux you will need libsfml-dev for the next branch you will need msys2, sdl2, and sdl2_image on windows and on Linux you will need libsdl2-dev and libsdl2-image-dev, the dependices are different because I am switching to sdl2

 ```bash